 Car Hire

 We usually hire from Malaga Car Hire who are in England.
 Their number is UK (0 20) 83 98 26 62.
-They have an arrangement at Málaga Airport with Marinsa Car Hire and you get a discount off Marinsa rates.
-If you book soon enough you can pay Málaga Car Hire in sterling in advance rather than paying Marinsa when you get there and this speeds up the transaction at the Marinsa depot at Málaga Airport.
+They have an arrangement at Málaga Airport with Niza Car Hire and you get a discount off Niza rates.
+If you book soon enough you can pay Málaga Car Hire in sterling in advance rather than paying Niza when you get there and this speeds up the transaction at the Niza depot at Málaga Airport.
 You will need about €50 in cash as a fuel deposit.
 You will get this back in cash if you return the car with a full tank.

 Shopping on the way